-Risperdal (risperidone) originated in the early 1990's as a means of treating people who were suffering with varying forms of behavioral problems, including bipolar disorders and schizophrenia.
+Risperdal (risperidone) originated in the early 1990s as a means of treating people who were suffering from varying forms of behavioral problems, including bipolar disorders and schizophrenia.
 The drug was developed by Janssen-Cilag, a subsidiary medical company of Johnson & Johnson, although today it is sold under different generic names after their patent expired in 2003.
-While this drug was successfully helping the patients illnesses, many male patients were found to suffer with varying clinical consequences as a result of the prescription.
+While this drug was successfully helping patients illnesses, many male patients were found to suffer from varying clinical consequences as a result of the prescription.

 Doctors were discovering that patients using Risperdal were showing signs of gynecomastia and galactorrhea, from what they believed to be excessive exposure to the prolactin hormone used in the drug.